I'm passionate about many things, including golf, cooking, reading, animals, children's issues and rights, home decor, and my friends.

 Typical Beginner Set

 Youth Golf Can Be Very Rewarding

-Choosing and fitting your youth with the appropriate clubs can be very rewarding for both you and your child.
-Just keep in mind that you need to choose the club length based on the child's height and ability rather than on their age.
-A youth club that is too long, too heavy, or too stiff will diminish your child's ability and potentially cause frustrations.
+Choosing and fitting your youngster with the appropriate clubs can be very rewarding for both you and your child.
+Just keep in mind that you need to choose the club length based on the child's height and ability rather than simply on their age.
+A youth club that is too long, too heavy, or too stiff will diminish your child's ability and potentially cause frustration.
 Choosing the right clubs the first time around will get the desired result: a fun and rewarding experience for both you and your child.

-Keep in mind that you can always pass down the undersized clubs to younger siblings or friends in future years.
+You can always pass down the outgrown clubs to younger siblings or friends in future years.
 If your child does outgrow the clubs and you would like to continue using them, you can always lengthen the shafts rather inexpensively.
 You can use portions of other used steel shafts to extend the clubs or insert hardwood dowels of the appropriate size to add new length and new life onto your junior golf set.

 © 2009 All Child's Play